Seneca7

 Event overview

-The Seneca7 is a team relay around Seneca Lake in Geneva, New York.
-The route is a counter-clockwise circumnavigation of the lake totaling about 77.7'ish miles, starting and finishing at the New York Welcome Center in Lakefront Park.
-The course passes vineyards and small towns, includes lake views and a waterfall in Hector, and goes through state park land such as Sampson.
-The 2026 edition is scheduled for April 26, 2026.
-Packet pick-up takes place the day before at the Finger Lakes Welcome Center and there is a virtual pre-race briefing in mid-April.
+The Seneca7 is a team relay around Seneca Lake in Geneva, NY, scheduled for April 26, 2026.
+The course is a counter-clockwise circumnavigation of the lake of approximately 77.7'ish miles, starting and finishing at the New York Welcome Center in Lakefront Park (35 Lake Front Dr, Geneva, NY).
+The route passes vineyards, small towns, a waterfall in Hector, and state park areas such as Sampson.
+The event uses numbered exchange points and provides a course guide and a GPX file for navigation.